chmod77/dfuse-python/README.md

 **dfuse** is an open source library written in Python providing an easy to use wrapper around the [dfuse.io](https://dfuse.io/) API.
-This library has been tested with Python 3.6.x, 3.7.x 3.8.x and 3.9.x.
+This library has been tested with Python 3.6.x, 3.7.x 3.8.x.

 ## Installation
 From source use: